Cass Gilbert

 Cass Gilbert (November 24, 1859 – May 17, 1934) was an American architect.
-An early proponent of skyscrapers, his works include the Woolworth Building, the United States Supreme Court building, the state capitols of Minnesota, Arkansas, and West Virginia, the Detroit Public Library, the Saint Louis Art Museum and Public Library.
+An early proponent of skyscrapers, his works include the Woolworth Building, the United States Supreme Court Building, the state capitols of Minnesota, Arkansas, and West Virginia, the Detroit Public Library, and the Saint Louis Art Museum and Public Library.
 His public buildings in the Beaux Arts style reflect the optimistic American sense that the nation was heir to Greek democracy, Roman law and Renaissance humanism.
 Gilbert's achievements were recognized in his lifetime; he served as president of the American Institute of Architects in 1908–09.

 Gilbert was a conservative who believed architecture should reflect historic traditions and the established social order.
 His design of the new Supreme Court building in 1935, with its classical lines and small size, contrasted sharply with the large federal buildings along the National Mall in Washington, D.C., which he disliked.

 Architectural historian Margaret Heilbrun said that "Gilbert's pioneering buildings injected vitality into skyscraper design, and his 'Gothic skyscraper,' epitomized by the Woolworth Building, profoundly influenced architects during the first decades of the twentieth century."
 Historians Christen and Flanders wrote that his reputation among architectural critics went into eclipse during the age of modernism, but has since rebounded because of "respect for the integrity and classic beauty of his masterworks".

 Early life

 Gilbert was born in Zanesville, Ohio, the middle of three sons, and was named after the statesman Lewis Cass, to whom he was distantly related.
-Gilbert's father General Samuel A. Gilbert was a Union veteran of the American Civil War and a surveyor for the United States Coast Survey.
+Gilbert's father General Samuel Augustus Gilbert was a Union veteran of the American Civil War and a surveyor for the United States Coast Survey.
 His uncle was Union General Charles Champion Gilbert.
 When he was nine, Gilbert's family moved to St. Paul, Minnesota, where he was raised by his mother after his father died.
 Cass was raised Presbyterian.
 He attended preparatory school but dropped out of Macalester College.
 He began his architectural career at age 17 by joining the Abraham M. Radcliffe office in St. Paul.
 In 1878, Gilbert enrolled in the architecture program at MIT.